polymorphic/tesla-model-y-checklist/README.md

 ## Trunk

-- [ ] Open & close the lift gate; sometimes the gasket gets caught in the molding, causing a click
+- [ ] Open & close the lift gate; sometimes the weather seal gets caught in the molding, causing a click
 - [ ] Confirm the lift gate opens and closes without "shuddering" and that the button on the hatch works to close it
 - [ ] Inspect the cargo covers and verify they're properly attached
 - [ ] Confirm that seat & trunk buttons fold the back seats